1-Platform/one-platform/packages/feedback-service/README.md

 Feedback Microservice
 =================================================

 One platform's server-side Feedback GraphQL microservice.
-This microservice will send data to Feedback-SPA that is completely optional while initializing SPA owner can check/enable feedback option and can provide basic detail like wants to use Jira/Gitlab based on SPA owner this microservice will create issue when someone will give feedback and will fetch all feedback to send to Feedback-SPA listing page.
+This microservice will allow us to talk to feedback database and can perform operation like  addfeedback,updatefeedback,deletefeedback,listfeedback.

 ### Switch the working directory into `cd feedback-service`.